adlerdh/entropy/README.md

 ### Development libraries for Debian Linux

-You may need to install additional development libraries for the Mesa 3D Graphics Library, Xrandr, Xinerama, Xcursor, and xi on Linux.
+You may need to install additional development libraries for Mesa 3D Graphics, Wayland, Xorg, Xrandr, Xinerama, Xcursor, xkbcommon, and xi on Linux.
 On Debian, this can be done using

-`sudo apt-get install libgl1-mesa-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev`
+`sudo apt-get install libgl1-mesa-dev libwayland-dev xorg-dev libxkbcommon-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev`

 ### External resources